Martin Shkreli: Early life

-Shkreli was born in Coney Island Hospital in the New York City borough of Brooklyn on March 17, 1983, to Albanian immigrant parents.
-His parents were Roman Catholic, and he said his religion has been "a guiding post" for him, although he supposedly does not believe in God.
-His parents immigrated to the United States and worked as janitors.
-He, his two sisters, and his brother grew up in a working-class community in Sheepshead Bay, Brooklyn.
-By most accounts, Shkreli was raised Catholic and attended Sunday school as a child.
+Shkreli was born in Coney Island Hospital in the New York City borough of Brooklyn on March 17, 1983.
+His parents were Roman Catholic Albanians, and he said his religion has been "a guiding post" for him, although he does not believe in God.
+His parents emigrated to the United States from Albania and worked as janitors.
+His family descend from the Shkreli tribe in Albania.
+His two sisters and his brother grew up in a working-class community in Sheepshead Bay, Brooklyn.
+Shkreli was raised Catholic and attended Sunday school as a child.

 Shkreli attended Hunter College High School.
 Sources differ on whether Shkreli graduated from Hunter or whether he was expelled before his senior year and received the credits necessary for his high school diploma through City-As-School High School.
 He ended up in a program that placed him in an internship at Wall Street hedge fund Cramer, Berkowitz and Company when he was 17.
 Shkreli received a bachelor's degree in business administration from Baruch College in 2004.

 Shkreli told Vanity Fair that he developed an interest in chemistry when a family member suffered from treatment-resistant depression.